-Electric mountain bikes are heavier, faster uphills and (often) ridden for longer stints than an analogue MTB ride of the same distance.
-That changes what “best eMTB protection” looks like in the real world.
-You still need impact performance for crashes, pedal strikes and low-speed tumbles, but you also need comfort, breathability and a fit that doesn’t annoy you 30 minutes in.
-If your protection is too bulky, too hot or constantly slipping, it ends up in the car park—or worse, at home—exactly when you need it.
+Electric mountain bikes are heavier, faster uphill than many riders expect, and often ridden for longer than an analogue MTB ride of the same distance.
+That changes what the best eMTB protection looks like in the real world.
+You still need impact performance for crashes, pedal strikes and awkward low-speed tumbles, but you also need comfort, breathability and a fit that does not become irritating 30 minutes in.
+If your armour is too bulky, too hot or constantly slipping, it ends up in the car park or at home, exactly when you need it.

 The best eMTB protection shortlisted